Siobhan MacGowan

-Siobhan MacGowan (born in Brighton, England in 1963) is an Irish journalist and musician.
-She is the sister of Shane MacGowan, lead singer of the Irish group The Pogues.
+Siobhan MacGowan (born in 1963) is the author of two novels, The Trial of Lotta Rae (May 2022) and The Graces (June 2023).
+Living in Ireland, she has also worked in journalism and the music business.
+She is the sister of the late Shane MacGowan, lead singer of the Irish group The Pogues.

 The Pogues

-When The Pogues started out as "Pogue Mahone" in the early 1980s, MacGowan designed posters and flyers to advertise their gigs.
+When The Pogues started out as "Pogue Mahone" in the early 1980s, Siobhan MacGowan designed posters and flyers to advertise their gigs.
 She also worked for The Pogues in 1988, editing and writing their fanzine, 'Ordnahone'.

 Music

 In 1988, MacGowan moved to Dublin, Ireland and formed a band called The Frantic.
 The Frantic performed MacGowan's songs around such venues as The Rock Garden, The Baggot Inn and the Olympia Theatre.
 She also supported Hazel O'Connor (Breaking Glass) on an Irish tour and Mary Coughlan at the Mean Fiddler in London.
 In 1992, her video, Chariot, was shown on MTV on Christmas Day.
 In 1997, she recorded her album, Chariot, for Murgatroid Records, Limerick, which was released in Ireland and the UK in April 1998.
 She performed at the Point Theatre in Dublin with The Dubliners and Shane MacGowan on Christmas, 1998.

 She worked as Van Morrison's personal assistant from 1992-1994, travelling the United States and Europe with him.